ossec/ossec-docs/docs/manual/ar/ar.rst

 - Allows the specification of timeouts.
 Even if someone is blocked by mistake, after a few minutes he or she will be able to access again.

-Configure and running active Responce
+Configure and running active Response
 -------------------------------------

 .. toctree::